cran-task-views/Databases/README.md

 restrict operations to packages labeled as *core* below.

-Suggestions and corrections by Achim Zeileis, Kirill Müller, Hannes Mühleisen, Rich FitzJohn, and Dirk Eddelbuettel (as well as others I may have forgotten to add here) are gratefully acknowledged.
-Thanks to Dirk Eddelbuettel who made the initial `.ctv` file and the Markdown conversion script available at the [Github repository of CRAN Task View for High Performance Computing](https://github.com/eddelbuettel/ctv-hpc) .
+Suggestions and corrections by Achim Zeileis, Kirill Müller, Hannes Mühleisen, Rich FitzJohn, Dirk Eddelbuettel, and Hadley Wickham (as well as others I may have forgotten to add here) are gratefully acknowledged.
+Thanks to Dirk Eddelbuettel who made the initial `.ctv` file and the Markdown conversion script available at the Github repository of CRAN Task View for High Performance Computing [here](https://github.com/eddelbuettel/ctv-hpc) .
 Last but not least, thanks to Achim Zeileis who helped me get started on organizing this task view.

 **Relational Databases**